pub struct LockMap<K, V> { /* private fields */ }Expand description

 Acquires exclusive locks for a batch of keys in a deadlock-safe manner.

-by taking a BTreeSet of keys, which ensures the keys are processed and locked
+Takes a BTreeSet of keys, ensuring they are processed and locked

 in a consistent, sorted order across all threads.